robbintt/popup-openvpn/README.md

         - The `IP address` is available in your digital ocean dashboard
         - In the `[vpnservers]` section, replace the default 1.2.3.4 with your server's IP address
     3. Add each of the following to your `group_vars/all`
-        - Replace or delete the example users and passwords entirely
         - You need at least one user and password
         - `user`
             - any username is fine in user